 In this series of articles, we'll address several kinds of unwanted email.
 It's important to understand the differences and how to handle each.

-A phishing email is much more serious than spam, in that it tries to get you to provide your account credentials by convincing you to reply to the email with the information or click a link to a site that looks real and then prompts you to enter your ID and password.
-Since a phishing email wants critical data, it usually tries to look official.
+A phishing email is much more serious than spam, in that it tries to get you to respond in some way, often asking for your account credentials, by convincing you to reply to the email with the information or click a link to a site that looks real and then prompts you to enter your ID and password.
+Since a phishing email wants some kind of response, it usually tries to look official.
 Most phishing emails will include one or more of these characteristics:

 - the 'from' name and 'from' email don't match

 - the 'from' information doesn't make sense with the overall message of the email (i.e. a fellow student is asking you to change your password)

 - the 'from' email may be a real email address, but it may also just look real but isn't; for example, instead of our familiar format of "firstname.lastname@example.org", it might be "email@example.com" or something similar